openappsec/openappsec/README.md

 1e67f2abbfd4        agent-docker        "/cp-nano-agent --hybrid-mode"   1 minute ago        Up 1 minute                             agent-container
 ```

  Note that you are not requiered to use a token from the Management Portal if you are managing your security policy locally.
-However, you are requiered to use the --hybryd-mode flag in such case.
-In adddition, the voliums in the command are mandatory only if you wish to have persistecy upon restart/upgrade/crash of the agent and its re execition.
+However, you are required to use the --hybryd-mode flag in such case.
+In addition, the voliums in the command are mandatory only if you wish to have persistency upon restart/upgrade/crash of the agent and its re execution.
  Lastly, --ipc=host argument is mandatory in order for the agent to have access to shared memory with a protected attachment (nginx server).

 4. Create or replace the NGINX container using the [Attachment Repository](https://github.com/openappsec/attachment).